jacklul/USharpVideo-Subtitles/README.md

 _I suggest adding "**subtitles**" to your world's tags when using this prefab so that people can find worlds with subtitle support more easily._

 1. Install [UdonSharp](https://github.com/vrchat-community/UdonSharp) first
-2. Import [USharpVideo](https://github.com/MerlinVR/USharpVideo/releases/latest)  (even if you're not planning on using it)
+2. Import [USharpVideo](https://github.com/MerlinVR/USharpVideo/releases/latest)  (required even if you're not planning on using it)
 3. Import [latest release](https://github.com/jacklul/USharpVideo-Subtitles/releases/latest) unitypackage
 4. Drag the `Subtitles` prefab into your scene
     - _when using **USharpVideo** you can also drag `Subtitles` prefab into `USharpVideo` in your scene and reset transform values_